The Life-Changing Books Every Woman Should Read

 Even in a world that's saturated with tech — and an endless stream of TV shows, games and apps at our fingertips — nothing can replace the pleasure of a good book, whether it's giving your imagination a spin on your daily commute or having you rethink your career plans and take a risk.

 While reading is, of course, subjective, some books are essential — and you'll want them on hand through all the stages of adulthood.
-Check out these life-changing books every woman should read.
+In honor of National Book Lover's Day, here's a list of life-changing books every woman should read.

 "The Second Sex" by Simone de Beauvoir